Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/Outline_Hybrid.md

 ### Morning

-- 🗣️ Consensus Part 1 - Authoring - Agreeing on Possibilities
+- 🗣️ Blockchain Structure - Joshy
 - ⌨️ More BFS
 - ☕ Break
-- 🗣️ Consensus Part 1: Authoring
+- 🗣️ Consensus Part 1 - Authoring - Agreeing on Possibilities - Joshy
 - 🎲 Manual Consensus Activity (aka BitStory)

 ### Afternoon

-- 🗣️ Account and UTXO models
+- 🗣️ Account and UTXO models - Andrew
 - ⌨️ More BFS
 - ☕ Break
-- 🗣️ Fees, Ordering, Resource Allocation
+- 🗣️ Econ & Game Theory in Blockchain - Maciej
 - ⌨️ More BFS, or some other activity associated with fees and ordering.
 Maybe some kind of auction thing.

 ## Wednesday